Product Descriptions: It’s all in the details

 No matter how much detail you already provide in your product listing for buyers, you can always provide more.
 A generic name for the product and a few measurements just doesn’t satisfy buyers these days, where visuals are the drivers for sales and details are essential for purchase decision-making.

-Okay, so what are the ideal description elements?
+Okay, so what are the ideal product description elements?

 1. Images, Images, Images